cecid/hermes-docs/docs/source/installation.rst

 #.
 One of the following database installed on any server:

-  * PostgreSQL 8.0 or later, :file:`{POSTGRES_HOME}` is referring to the home directory of PostgreSQL in the remaining parts of the document.
+  * PostgreSQL 8.0 or later, :file:`{<POSTGRES_HOME>}` is referring to the home directory of PostgreSQL in the remaining parts of the document.
-  * MySQL 5.0 or later, :file:`{MYSQL_HOME}` is referring to the home directory of MySQL in the remaining parts of the document.
+  * MySQL 5.0 or later, :file:`{<MYSQL_HOME>}` is referring to the home directory of MySQL in the remaining parts of the document.
-  * Oracle 9i or later, :file:`{ORACLE_HOME}` is referring to the home directory of Oracle in the remaining parts of the document.
+  * Oracle 9i or later, :file:`{<ORACLE_HOME>}` is referring to the home directory of Oracle in the remaining parts of the document.

 Step 1 – Environment setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^